christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     Chandragupta in Sanskrit Drama' by Ranajit Pal https://www.academia.edu/40074507/ALEXANDER_AND_CHANDRAGUPTA_IN_A_SANSKRIT_DRAMA
     [[link](https://www.academia.edu/40074507/ALEXANDER_AND_CHANDRAGUPTA_IN_A_SANSKRIT_DRAMA)])
--   Bishop Ignatius of Antioch = Polycarp?
-(Ignatius means 'fiery one' and Polycarp was famous for setting himself on fire).
 -   Diodotus I Soter = Ashoka the Great.
 (See: 'Diodotus I was Ashoka' by Ranajit Pal https://www.academia.edu/695219/Diodotus_I_was_Ashoka_An_Altar_of_Alexander_Now_Standing_Near_Delhi